eProsima/AML-IP/amlip_docs/rst/developer_manual/installation/sources/windows/windows.rst

 Chocolatey
 ^^^^^^^^^^

 Chocolatey is a Windows package manager.
-It is needed to install some of *eProsima Fast DDS*'s dependencies.
+It is needed to install some of |eamlip|'s dependencies.
 Download and install it directly from the `website <https://chocolatey.org/>`_.